128technology/docs/docs/config_command_guide.md

 | ---- | ----------- |
 | enumeration | The value to set for this field |

+#### Description

+Default: weekly

+##### enumeration

+A value from a set of predefined names.

+Options:
+daily      Download each day
+weekly     Download each week
+monthly    Download each month

 ## `configure authority router application-identification auto-update update-jitter`

 The max random jitter applied to the update time